 There are many useful tools and resources available for households looking to strengthen their security.

-• European Union Agency for Cybersecurity (ENISA) publishes smart home security guidelines
+International Standards: European Union Agency for Cybersecurity (ENISA) guidelines for smart home security.

-• National Fire Protection Association (NFPA) offers fire safety checklists
+Fire Safety: National Fire Protection Association (NFPA) checklists.

 Comparison Table of Home Security Tools